-Black Lives Matter is a decentralised movement made up of millions of people and dozens of organisations seeking equity for black lives.
-Black Lives Matter US and Black Lives Matter UK are just two organisations within the movement.
-Their leaders have come under fire for some of the things they have said.
+Black Lives Matter is a decentralised global movement made up of thousands of people and dozens of pressure groups and charitable organisations seeking equality for black and brown lives.
+Black Lives Matter US and UK BLM are just two organisations within the movement.
+Unfortunately, their leaders have come under fire for saying things that upset people on the right.

-Whilst some individuals within the movement have said anti-Semitic things and shown prejudice against white people, you cannot and should not tar everyone with that same brush.
+As was mentioned before, Black Lives Matter is a movement.
+Whilst some individuals within the movement have said anti-Semitic things and admit to being Marxists, you cannot and should not tar everyone with that same brush.

 There’s this habit of expecting Black and brown communities to denounce the bad actions of an individual in their community and yet white communities aren’t required to do the same.
 The movement isn’t made up of just Black people.
 As one of the largest civil rights movement in the last 50 years, there will be some people with other agendas.
 Like wanting to tear down statues for example.

-At the end of the day the Black Lives Matter movement is made up of individuals who have different life experiences and some may be bigoted and prejudiced.
-If one bad cop doesn’t spoil the whole bunch, the same rule should apply for the Black Lives Matter movement.
+At the end of the day, the Black Lives Matter movement is made up of individuals who have different life experiences and a few may be bigoted and prejudiced.
+If one bad cop doesn’t spoil the whole bunch, the same rule should apply to the Black Lives Matter movement.

 Black Lives Matter has not increased racism